-An online master's degree in emergency management prepares students to direct public safety during crises.
+An online master's degree in emergency management prepares students to take charge of public safety during crises.
 Emergency management professionals direct communities during hurricanes, earthquakes, fires, terrorist attacks, and floods.
 They work in the private sector and in local, state, and federal governments.
 Emergency management professionals take on challenging roles supporting their communities.

 The disastrous weather events and terror threats of the last decade have increased demand for emergency management professionals.
 After earning an emergency management degree online, graduates have plenty of job opportunities, and the field is growing.
 The Bureau of Labor Statistics projects the number of emergency management directors in the United States to increase 8% by 2026.

-Online Master's in Emergency Management Degree Program Ranking Guidelines
+- Choosing an Online Master’s in Emergency Management Program

 The Best Online Master’s in Emergency Management Programs